hyperhost/whmcs-provisioning-modue/README.md

 ### Setting up your customers

 Before taking orders you will need to create a custom client field called hyper_host_id.
 You can do this under Setup > Custom Client Fields.
 Make sure you name the field hyper_host_id

+### Setting up your hosting plans

+At the moment the module only supports a single plan, and the name of the plan needs to be whmcs (lowercase) please add this plan before trying to take orders as it enables the auto creation of customers.